Documentation conventions¶

 Rationale

-are relics of DOS.
-Extensions prominently show essential information, and ommitting them can cause confusion.
-For example, a file named info
+are relics of DOS. - Extensions prominently show essential information.
+For example, a file named

 ), treating -